 If the role is a temporary position the candidate will likely remain an employee of the staffing agency.

 The agency will typically take care of all paperwork surrounding new hires including taxes, payroll, contracts etc.

-If the employee is placed into a direct-hire role then they will become an employee of the company they were placed at.
+If the employee is placed into a direct-hire role (full-time employment) then they will become an employee of the company they were placed at.